-Transforming your years after 50, including “retirement” (whatever that means for you) is a journey of awareness and action.
+Transforming your years after 50, sometimes called our 3rd Act, is a journey of awareness and action.
 As you look forward to, enter or are in the midst of these years, it is helpful to look at what you bring to this stage of life.
 Identify, examine and decide what to do with things that either can sabotage your dreams or enhance them.
 Each of the topics below is covered in more detail in one or more of the posts in the category “What you bring with you to your 3rd Act.”
-Click on that above (right below the title) and they will all be on one page. .
+Click on that above (right below the title) and they will all be on one page.

 One of the important keys to transforming your years after 50 to a time of joy and fulfillment is to continue learning new things.
 Since I am building my online business, I am learning new tech things all of the time.